 You should also pay attention to the spelling on the banknotes.
 On the one hand there are Latin numbers and on the other hand there are numbers written in Lao on the money.
 There a 100,000 Kip – bill appears already times like 900,000 works!
-(See in the picture the numbers on the left and on the right below) So simply is not become rich then nevertheless….
+(See in the picture the numbers on the left below the thumb and on the right edge) So simply is not become rich then nevertheless….

 The entry to Laos